Taking a stand by taking a seat: First Nations student reprimanded after not standing for O Canada | CBC News

 Skyla met with the school's principal last week after teachers reported what had happened.
 Hart said she was troubled that Skyla was portrayed as acting defiantly, instead of being viewed with compassion for her decision.

-Skyla said the principal understood "where I was coming from and he was very respectful," adding that he invited her to help improve awareness and elevate Indigenous experiences in the school.
+Skyla said the principal understood "where I was coming from" and "was very respectful," and invited her to help improve awareness and elevate Indigenous experiences in the school.

-The teen plans to take him up on that offer.
+The teen plans to take up that offer.
 "We need to be recognized more in the community," Skyla said.
 "I would really like the opportunity to educate my school."

 Division offers 'complete support'